 Once we knew amputation was definite, my dad became depressed about losing his leg.
 Of course.
 He talked at length about the loss.
 He wondered how he would get around, how he would drive, how he would take basic care of himself.
 This makes sense.

 But after several days I finally told him, “Dad I understand you don’t want to lose your leg.
 But in this case you’ve got to look at it differently.
 It’s like a breast.
 Breasts are great; people love breasts.
 But when they are trying to kill you, you have to get rid of them!”

-My dad did not appreciate my analogy.
+My dad didn’t appreciate my analogy.
 I’m guessing it was too soon.
 He was still mourning the loss of his leg.
 He could not yet embrace the concept of getting rid of it even for the benefit of staying alive.

-For a long time I did not think about what my dad said.
+For a long time I didn’t think about what my dad said.
 It was too upsetting.
-And I am good at putting things away in boxes like that, to deal with later (or not).
+And I’m good at putting things away in boxes like that, to deal with later (or not).

 My dad died a year later, on my birthday.
 It was then I turned some of my attention to reconciling my feelings about the statement he made and gaining an improved perspective.

-Choosing a positive and healthy perspective gives you have more happiness to enjoy and to share with world around you.
+Choosing a positive and healthy perspective allows you to have more happiness to enjoy and to share with world around you.